braveendran27/OCV_2_Proj3/README.md

 OCV_2_Proj3

-The project was tested locally on my PC.
-Since trying out in colab was always timing out.
+The project was tested locally on my PC. - the noteboks should be working but i have not tested to completions ,Since trying out in colab was always timing out.

 To run on a local pc